-7 – 18 June, (arrive Kathmandu June 6) 12 days in Nepal/ Tibet – a creative tour for writers and artists.
+7 – 18 June, (arrive Kathmandu June 6) 12 days in Nepal/ Tibet – a cultural tour for writers and artists.

 Kathmandu;Dhulikhel; Lhasa; Tsedang; Gyantse; Shigatse; Lhasa; Kathmandu.

 Our tour begins in Nepal combining the essential sights of Kathmandu & the mountain town of Dhulikhel (renowned for its Himalayan views) with an extended tour of Tibet, flying in and out of Lhasa and arriving back into Nepal.
 Taking our inspiration from the monasteries, stupas, palaces and markets of ancient towns and villages, we immerse ourselves in the spiritual culture of these lands.
 Observing the old, the new, and the changes modern life has brought to the people of Tibet, we gather snippets, jottings, sketches, and photos of our travels for our creative journal.
 Steeping ourselves in its history, meeting its people and travelling through the Tibetan landscape, we find ways to bring this stimulus into our creative work.
 Daily workshops and exercises set up a framework for collecting cultural/creative material and provide the opportunity to share and receive feedback on your work.
 The creative conversation continues from the beginning of our tour to the end and beyond.

 Twin Share, regular price: $6595AUD, Payment by March 30.

 Twin Share, early bird: $6295AUD, pay half by Jan 30, complete payment Feb 28.

 Single Supplement $1050AUD.